-Starting out with gymnastics at the age of 3, Urvil James later transitioned to the martial arts at the age of 8; only to leave two years later due to a lack of interest and discipline.
-Though unconventionally continuing to train under the tutelage of his father and take part in "backyard wresting" until the age of 22, he later returned to his home academy with a newfound curiosity and respect for the martial arts and the mind.
+Starting with gymnastics at the age of 3, Urvil James later transitioned to the Martial Arts at the age of 8; only to leave two years later due to a lack of interest and discipline.
+Unconventionally continuing to train under the tutelage of his father and take part in 'backyard wresting' until the age of 22, he later returned to his original academy with a newfound respect for the Martial Arts and Mind.

-Now fuelled with an undivided devotion and passion for learning, Urvil James quickly achieved his black belt by the age of 25, making him the second fastest student to ever receive their black belt in such a record amount of time; preceded only by his primary training partner and childhood friend, Adrian Sanchez*.
+Now fuelled by an undivided devotion and passion for learning, Urvil James quickly achieved his black belt by the age of 25, making him the second-fastest student at his academy to ever receive their black belt in such a record amount of time; preceded only by his primary training partner and childhood friend, Adrian Sanchez.

-After receiving his black belt in 2013, Urvil James went on to pursue the path of yoga; eventually embarking on a world trip in 2016, inclusive of various martial arts and spiritual meccas like Hong Kong, Thailand and the Philippines.
-During his stay in the Philippines, Urvil James tasked himself with finding a master who would teach him the indigenous art of Arnis, ancestral to his heritage.
-Eventually stumbling upon Master Jose “Pempe” Repiedad — one of the few remaining masters still left cultivating the art of Arnis for themselves and a select few — he began undergoing private tutelage; eventually receiving his black belt at the end of his mentorship.
+After achieving his black belt in 2013, Urvil James went on to pursue the path of Yoga, eventually embarking on a world-trip in 2016, inclusive of various Martial Arts and spiritual epicentres around the world, such as Hong Kong, Thailand and the Philippines.
+During his stay in the Philippines, Urvil James tasked himself with finding a living master who would teach him the indigenous art of Arnis, ancestral to his heritage.
+Eventually stumbling upon Master Jose “Pempe” Repiedad — one of the few remaining masters still left cultivating the art of Arnis for themselves and a select few — he began undergoing private tutelage; receiving his black belt by the end of his training.

-Returning back to Canada, he began teaching the art of Arnis to several students, opening up his own yoga-martial arts studio, Persistence Academy*, alongside two fellow black belts; an idea he had formalized during his stay and training in Thailand.
+Returning back to Canada, Urvil James began teaching the art of Arnis; ultimately opening up his own Yoga-Martial Arts studio, Persistence Academy*, alongside two fellow black belts.
+An idea he had formalized during his stay and training in Thailand.

-Combining principles learned from various other styles that he has studied both domestically and abroad, Urvil James has formulated his own version of Arnis, focusing primarily on simplicity, functionality and the fluidity of movement.
-The primary teaching of his Arnis is centred around the application of practicality, adaptability and an ability to achieve a total state of presence, or meditative 'flow'.
+Combining principles learned from various other styles that he has studied both domestically and abroad, Urvil James formulated his own version of Arnis which focuses primarily on simplicity, functionality, and a fluidity of movement.
+The primary teaching of his style is centred around the application of realism, adaptability, and the ability to achieve a total state of presence or meditative flow.

-In 2017, he was awarded his 4th degree black belt mastery under Black Scorpion Arnis* through the guidance of his teacher, Master Jose “Pempe” Repiedad, due to his extraordinary achievement of spreading and teaching the art of Arnis beyond the Philippines and into his home country of Canada.
+In 2017, he was awarded his 4th degree black belt mastery in Black Scorpion Arnis* by his teacher, Master Jose “Pempe” Repiedad, due to his extra-ordinary achievement of spreading and teaching the art of Arnis beyond the Philippines and into his home country of Canada.